Including R-parity violation in the numerical computation of the spectrum of the minimal supersymmetric standard model: SOFTSUSY: Object Structure

 The data and important methods in the \code{RpvSoftsusy} class are presented in table~\ref{tab:RpvSoftsusy}.
 As well as standard constructors and destructors, there exists a method \code{beta}, that calculates the numerical values of the $\beta-$function\@.
 The \code{rpvDisplay}~method is used in the example program \code{rpvmain.cpp}, and fills a vector with MSSM running parameters in a certain order. \code{rpvSet}~is used to set MSSM running parameters according to a \code{DoubleVector}~argument, assuming the same order as \code{rpvDisplay}.
 If the user wishes to provide their own function encoding high-scale boundary conditions on the soft supersymmetry breaking terms, they must provide a function

 which is then passed as the first argument to the main driving method \code{lowOrg}~\cite{Allanach:2001kg}.
-One can specify mSUGRA conditions for the $R_p$ parts, plus all specified $\rpv$ interactions at the high scale by using \code{rpvSugraBcs}.
+One can specify CMSSM conditions for the $R_p$ parts, plus all specified $\rpv$ interactions at the high scale by using \code{rpvSugraBcs}.
 Alternatively, one can specify $R_p-$conserving gauge mediated supersymmetry breaking conditions plus $\rpv$ interactions at the scale $M_{mess}$ by using \code{rpvGmsbBcs}.
 In this case, the first elements of \code{pars}~should contain $n$, the number of vector like 5-plets of messenger fields, the messenger mass scale $M_{mess}$ in GeV, $\Lambda$ and $C_{grav}$, the constant that determines the gravitino mass~\cite{Ambrosanio:1997rv}. \code{rpvAmsbBcs}~implements the minimal anomaly mediated supersymmetry breaking~\cite{Randall:1998uk} assumption, but {\em neglects} $\rpv$ couplings in the high-scale boundary condition.
 For this case, the first two parameters of \code{pars} should be \code{m32} and \code{m0}, respectively.
 This approximation ought to be reasonable for small dimensionless $\rpv$ couplings.
+Users should note that for lepton number violating couplings, users should use the updated \code{RpvNeutrino}~object as in Ref.~\cite{rpvneut}, rather than a \code{RpvSoftsusy}~one.